 If you keep adding papers without removing anything, ever, you'll soon get a cluttered space where you can't actually find the information you need.

+In addition, if these ideas have inspired you to organize even more make sure to join the 52 Week Organized Home Challenge.
 Each week we work on a different room or area of our home so that slowly, over the course of the year, your whole home becomes organized!
 If that sounds good to you I'd love it if you participated with us.

 Some links on this page are affiliate links, meaning that if you purchase a product through them I receive a small commission which helps me provide this information to you for free, plus support my family.
 My integrity and your satisfaction are very important to me so I only recommend products I would purchase myself, and that I believe would benefit you.
 To learn more please see my disclosure statement.